kaapana/kaapana/docs/source/workflows_and_extensions.rst

 | 3) Parallel segmentation of liver,spleen and kindeys (left and right)
 | 4) .nrrd segmentations will be converted to DICOM Segmentation (DICOM SEG) object.
 | 5) DICOM SEGs will be sent to the internal platform PACS
-| 6) DICOM SEGs will also trigger the :ref:`workflow extractmetadata` workflow
+| 6) DICOM SEGs will also trigger the :ref:`workflows_and_extensions extractmetadata` workflow
-| 7) DICOM SEGs will also be used to trigger the :ref:`workflow radiomics` workflow for feature extraction
+| 7) DICOM SEGs will also be used to trigger the :ref:`workflows_and_extensions radiomics` workflow for feature extraction

 | **Input data:**
 | Filter for **abdominal CT** scans within the meta dashboard.